Elbow Injury at Work

-In addition to tennis and other sports, there are certain types of jobs that have a high risk of developing this type of injury.
+In addition to tennis and other sports, specific jobs have a high risk of developing this type of injury.
 These jobs include construction workers, assembly line workers, food and packing workers, and cashiers.

 If you work in these industries and are suffering from elbow pain, you may be able to seek compensation for your elbow injury.

-You can claim disability for tennis elbow if the injury happened at work.
+You could claim disability for tennis elbow if the injury happened at work.
 But, you can only claim disability and workers’ compensation benefits if you prove you sustained the injury doing something directly related to your job description.
-You also need to prove you have not been negligent or careless in your conduct.
+You must also confirm you have not been negligent or careless in your conduct.

 Not only can tennis elbow interfere with your daily activities, but it can also lead to permanent long-term disabilities and prevent you from doing your job.
-That’s why it’s critical to get immediate medical care to prevent complications from developing.
+That’s why getting immediate medical care is critical to prevent complications from developing.

 What can you do?